banestep/quantoxtestapp/README.md

 In order to run this application you need to do (just) a little setup.

+After you clone the application, make sure you run the composer installer like:

+`composer install`

 Set up a domain for the application so that you use something like:

 `domain-of-your-app.test`